Peakboard/peakboard.github.io/_misc/06-en-version-history.md

 ## 1.0.27.27 (20.09.2018)

 * Changed default language of speech recognition
-* Fix bug in backward compatiblity of speech recognition
+* Fixed bug in backward compatiblity of speech recognition

 ## 1.0.27.17 (18.09.2018)